|

 The attacking team will get preference in positioning their robots anywhere on the playground, but it must be as per Law 8.
 3. The defending team can then place its robots within their own side of the playground.
 The game shall restart with the referee's whistle.

-For a match, the following officials are necessary
+For a match, the following officials are necessary1.
+Main Umpire

 He supervises the whole match.
 In case there is any unclear situation, he'll decide.
 He should report any unclear situation to the FIRA HQ for the correction of the rule.
 Main referee should be one of the members of rule committee or one of FIRA officials.